greg-js/arch-wiki-md-repo/wiki/_content/english/Arch boot process.md

 ## Display Manager

-If a [display manager](/index.php/Display_manager "Display manager") is installed, it will be executed on the configured tty, replacing the getty login prompt.
-If there is no display manager, getty will prompt the user for credentials by itself in a text-based manner, and proceed to call [login](#Login) itself.
+A [display manager](/index.php/Display_manager "Display manager") can be configured to replace the getty login prompt on a tty.

 ## Login